IHerbSpec/spectra-harmonization/README.md

 Currently, the repo hosts the scripts to run the shiny app for spectral data quality control (QC).
 See instructions and functionality below.

-Additional subdirectories for data transformation and analysis can be added to the `analyses/` directory as the project develops.
+Additional subdirectories for data transformation and analysis can be added to the `analyses/` directory in the future as the project develops.

 ## Repository structure